codename-geek/KotC-Tourney-Pack/Modpack README.txt

 Makes it where picking up growth will give you the accurate growth name instead of the randomly placed name.

 Custom Anti-Cheese by Codename_Geek
-Disables specific cheese strats in certain boss rooms like Double Negative Combo, Single Negative Combo, Berserk + Hori/Final, and Pan.
+Disables specific cheese strats in certain boss rooms such as Double Negative Combo, Single Negative Combo, Berserk + Hori/Final, and Pan.
 Also includes a nerf to Genie form swapping mid-fight.
 List of boss fights changed: